15 Essential Items for Boondocking in a Campervan

 Mace

-You need some sort of protection while traveling in the middle of no where.
-If you do no have a gun or need something to protect yourself.
-You could use mace and also have some sort of whistle/alarm to call for help.
+You need some sort of protection while traveling in the middle of nowhere.
+If you do not have a gun and need something to protect yourself, I would consider getting mace and also have some sort of whistle/alarm to call for help.

-I wish I could share with each of you in person how much I love boondocking and how much I know you will love it too.
-It is so peaceful and most of the time we are camping by ourselves with no one around or they are at a distance.
+I wish I could share with each of you in person how exciting boondocking is and how much I know you will love it too.
+It is so peaceful and most of the time we are camping by ourselves where no one is around, or they are at a far distance that it still seems like we are alone.
 I want to be able to share my experiences with each of you and encourage you to get out and go.
 My theme is Dream it, then do it!!

 I truly believe if camping is something you want to do then you should make the plans and take the trip.